E5

 • Access evaporator and heater: Remove freezer rear panel to expose the evaporator and defrost heater (usually a metal or glass-encased element at the bottom or woven through the coil).

 • Test heater: Disconnect heater leads and measure resistance.
 A typical heater will show a finite resistance (often 20–150Ω).
-If open (OL), the heater is bad.
+If the reading is open (OL), the heater is faulty.

 • Check defrost thermostat: If equipped with a bi-metal thermostat clipped to the coil, test continuity when the thermostat is cold (below its closing temperature).
-No continuity when cold indicates a failed thermostat.
+A lack of continuity when cold indicates a failed thermostat.

 • Inspect connectors: Look for burned or melted plastic at heater and thermostat connectors.